cnio-bu/bollito/tutorials/pbmc/README.md

 Once the user has decided the number of significant components to include in the analysis and the variables to be regressed out (if any), these values should be set in the configuration file.
 Following the indications defined in the previous section, the user must remove the output files in the normalization folder, in order to repeat the step (if needed).

-To run the pipeline only until the normalization step, we use the "until" parameter from Snakemake.
+To run the pipeline only until the normalization step (included), we use the "until" parameter from Snakemake:

 `snakemake --use-conda -j N --until normalized_expression_matrix`